santiellena/zk-magic-square/README.md

 - The top constraint is green,
 - the bottom constraint is red,
-- the LHS with yeallow background,
+- the LHS with yellow background,
 - the RHS with pink background,
 - and, the O without distinctions (it's alone on the right side of the equalities)